The work we do to enrich the lives of guests would cease without our volunteers! We welcome you to partner with us:

 Students from California State University Monterey Bay's Service Learning Institute serve at Dorothy's Place throughout the school year, assisting us in our programs.
 The mission of the Service Learning Institute is to foster and promote social justice by cultivating reciprocal service and learning partnerships among CSUMB students, faculty, staff and the surrounding tri-county community, and students often use Dorothy's Place as their service site.
 In the past, students have also used Dorothy's Place for their capstone projects.

+We are able to offer a limited number of service immersion opportunities to groups interested in spending a couple of days working alongside our staff, and lodging with our Franciscan Worker Community.
+The number of opportunities we can offer depends on the capability of our Franciscan Workers Community at the time.
 If you are part of a group and are interested in spending a few days to a couple of weeks immersing yourself in social justice issues and in learning how to serve the poor, we welcome you to consider participating in our immersion program!
 We have hosted school groups, church groups, families, and more!

 ONE-TIME EVENTS AND HOLIDAY SERVING

 We realize with people's busy schedules that not everyone is able to make it out and participate on a regular basis, so we welcome one-time volunteers to take part of Dorothy's Place!
 Thanksgiving and Christmas serving in Dorothy's Kitchen is important not just because our guests need some special love and attention around holiday time, but because you can give yourself and your family a special gift as well.